Holden CAPTIVA Review

 Summary:

-What we did not: Smaller than main competitors
+What we don't like: Smaller than main competitors

 The Holden Captiva is aimed at the mid-range family Sports Utility Vehicle segment of a very competitive sector of the market.
 With the Captiva selling well in its early days on the Australian market, Holden has now added a turbo-diesel option to further boost its chances.